AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module8/ex1.md

 ![DSW](./images/result2.png)

-### Filter out empty values and select data for brand Luma Telco
+### Filter out empty values and select data for brand Luma

 Click in the next empty cell in the notebook.